A note on reductions of 2-dimensional crystalline Galois representations: Introduction

 \item The members of $\mathcal{F}\left( V\right) $ have Hodge-Tate type $ \mathrm{HT}_{V}\left( \tau \right) ;$

 \item The members of $\mathcal{F}\left( V\right) $ have the same modulo $p$\ reductions with respect to appropriately chosen Galois-stable lattices. \end{enumerate}

-The members of $\mathcal{F}\left( V\right) $ were described in terms of their corresponding by the Colmez-Fontaine theorem (see \cite[Th\'{e}or\`{e} m A]{CF00}) weakly admissible filtered $\varphi $-modules.
-For each family $ \mathcal{F}\left( V\right) ,$ the semisimplification $\overline{\mathcal{F} \left( V\right) }^{ss}$ of the common reduction is independent of choices of lattices, and was explicitly computed in (\cite[Theorems 1,5 \& 1.7]{DO10b} ,).
-Recall that if $V$ is reducible then $\mathcal{F}\left( V\right) $ can contain both irreducible and reducible representations (see \cite{DO10b}, comments after Theorem 1.7).
+The crystalline representations of $\mathcal{F}\left( V\right) $ were described in terms of their corresponding by the Colmez-Fontaine theorem (see \cite[Th\'{e}or\`{e}m A]{CF00}) admissible filtered $\varphi $-modules.
+For each family $\mathcal{F}\left( V\right) ,$ the semisimplification $ \overline{\mathcal{F}\left( V\right) }^{ss}$ of the common reduction is independent of choices of lattices and was explicitly computed in (\cite[ Theorems 1,5 \& 1.7]{DO10b}).
+Recall that, if $V$ is reducible, $\mathcal{F} \left( V\right) $ can contain both irreducible and reducible representations (see \cite{DO10b}, comments after Theorem 1.7).

-The modulo $p$ reductions of all $2$-dimensional crystalline $\overline{ \mathbb{Q} _{p}}$-representations of $G_{K_{f}}$ with Hodge-Tate weights in the range $ [0;\ p]$ in terms of the corresponding by the Colmez-Fontaine weakly admissible filtered $\varphi $-modules are currently unknown.
-The goal of this paper is to enlarge the families $\mathcal{F}\left( V\right) $ to families of $2$-dimensional crystalline $\overline{ \mathbb{Q} _{p}}$-representations of the same Hodge-Tate type and with constant modulo $ p$ reductions with respect to appropriately chosen Galois-stable lattices, under the assumption that the largest Hodge-Tate weight is at least $p\neq 2. $ The proof rests on Wach module constructions and makes use of the constructions in \cite{DO10b} and an idea of Berger (\cite[\S 10.3]{BB04}).
+The modulo $p$ reduction of a given $2$-dimensional crystalline $\overline{ \mathbb{Q} _{p}}$-representation of $G_{K_{f}}$ is generally unknown, even if the length of filtration is $\leq p,\ $when $f\geq 2.$ The goal of this paper is to enlarge the families $\mathcal{F}\left( V\right) $ to families of $2$ -dimensional crystalline $\overline{ \mathbb{Q} _{p}}$-representations of the same Hodge-Tate type and constant modulo $p$ reductions with respect to appropriately chosen Galois-stable lattices, under the assumption that the length of filtration of $V$ is at least $p\neq 2.$ In addition to their application to Serre's modularity conjecture the results of \cite{BLZ04} provided evidence for the existence of the $p$-adic Langlands correspondence for $ \mathbb{Q} _{p},$ and we expect that our results will similarly allow one to test the $ p $-adic Langlands correspondence for $K_{f}$ currently being developed.
+The proof of our theorem rests on Wach module constructions, and makes use of the constructions in \cite{DO10b} and an idea of Berger (\cite[\S 10.3]{BB04} ).